nadlambino/laravel-uploadable/README.md

 }
 ```

-Alternatively, you can statically call the `afterUploadUsing` method in the uploadable model then call this method before the uploadable data is saved.
+Alternatively, you can statically call the `afterUploadUsing` method and pass a closure.
 ```php
 Post::afterUploadUsing(function (Upload $upload, Post $model) {
     $model->additional_field = "some value";
 });
 ```

->**NOTE:**
-> The request object that the `afterUpload` receives is a new request object that doesn't contain the uploaded files.
-> This is because when queueing the upload process, UploadedFile objects are not serializable.
-> The `afterUploadUsing` method will not be called when you queue the file upload process.

 ## Queuing

 You can queue the file upload process by defining the queue name in the config.
-However, when you queue the file upload process,
-the `afterUploadUsing` method will not be called and instead will call the `afterUpload` method.

 ```php
 'upload_on_queue_using' => null,